thomanil/clAutotest/README.md

 # clAutotest

-This is a generic autotesting tool.
+This is a generic, language-agnostic autotesting tool.
 It can be told how to run tests in any project with a command line test launcher, what file types to watch for changes, and how it'll recognize a failed test in the terminal.

 Once launched, clAutotest will re-run the tests in your project every time a file with the given extension changes.
 If tests fail, the terminal is colored red.
 Otherwise, expect a lovely bright green terminal window.